elleismatic/stat133-final/README.md

 - `clean_data/`:
 - `code/preprocessing.R`: contains the code for preprocessing all data
 - `code/analysis.R`: contains the code for analyzing our data
+- `final.Rproj`: contains the RStudio Project for this project
 - `images/`:
 - `raw_data/pe_data.csv`: PE ratio data from a CSV file downloaded online
 - `raw_data/total_beta.csv`: beta data of different industries from a CSV file downloaded online